Bill-the-dev/BeanStack/README.md

-# README
+# BeanStack Inventory Tracking

+## Table of Contents

+## Installation
+Install
+- Run `bundle install` to install all req'd gems
+- Run `bundle exec rails db:create` to start local database
+- Run `bundle exec rails db:migrate` to create database tables in the db
+- Run `bundle exec rails db:seed` to seet the tables with initial data
+- Run `bundle exec rails server -p 3001` to start server on localhost://3001

+Testing [WIP]
+- Run `bundle exec rspec` to run all tests
+- For specific tests by section:
+  - Models `bundle exec rspec spec/models`
+  - Requests (controller CRUD) `bundle exec rspec spec/request`

+Front end - React and Material UI [WIP]
+- (Optional) `npm run start` to start front end React.js on localhost://3000
+- Currently functional for `Item` index and CRUD

+## BeanStack API Features
+- `Item` CRUD
+  - Create, Read, Update, and Delete inventory items
+- `Location` CRUD
+  - Create warehouse locations
+  - Assign new `LocationItem` inventory to specific locations
+  - Shift existing `LocationItem` quantities between warehouse locations

+## Notes and Assumptions

-Created using `rails new <project_name> --api`
+- Created using `rails new <project_name> --api`
-  - excludes any middleware / Action Controller modules primarily useful for browser applications and skips the 'front end' of `rails g` resource generators.
+  - Excludes any middleware / Action Controller modules primarily useful for browser applications and skips the 'front end' of `rails g` resource generators.

-DB queries (`rails console`)
-- All items
-  `Item.all`
-- All locations
-  `Location.all`
-- All location items
-  `LocationItem.all`
-- All items at a given location (example `id: 10`) `LocationItem.where(location: 10)`
-- Quantity of a given item at a given location (example location `id: 1`, item `id: 3`) `LocationItem.where(location: 1, item: 3).select("location_quantity")`
-- Move # quantity from location 1 to location 2
-  `LocationItem.update_loc_count(value, from_id, to_id)`

-## Location CRUD
+### Location CRUD
 - Assumes new location starts with all possible inventory items set to `quantity: 0` to allow for easily editable totals across locations (front end).

-`Zip`
+- `Zip`
   - Canadian zip codes use only the 3-character "outwards" codes.
   - US zip codes use only the 5-digit numerical codes.

-`Country`
+- `Country`
-- Use 2-character countru codes such as `CA` for Canada or `US` for the United States.
+  - Use 2-character country codes such as `CA` for Canada or `US` for the United States.

-## Weather API
+### Weather API
 - Opted not to use a `Weather` model for simplicities' sake.
 I'm not sure if this is convention when making a simple external API call.
-If there was more to be done I would have kept the 'big model, little controller' philosophy.
+If more was required I would have kept the *'big model, little controller'* philosophy.
 - The API updates the weather data on inital seed and when explicitly called.
 Next steps are to use jobs / caching to have the weather update every X minutes.

-## Move Item to/from Location
+### Move Item to/from Location
-- `LocationItem#self.update_loc_count` should this be called as a dedicated route?
-Currently called through `rails c`.
+- `LocationItem` model uses `self.update_loc_count` method to move inventory from one location to another.
+Thinking through this method, I assumed parameters (`value, from_id, to_id`) would likely come from a front end.
+- Provided more time, I would validate item quantities to ensure parameter values and results are all poitive integers.
+Something along the lines of:
-  - Does this validation work? `validates :quantity, presence: true, numericality: { only_integer: true, greater_than_or_equal_to: 0 }, if: :update_loc_count`
+  `validates :quantity, presence: true, numericality: { only_integer: true, greater_than_or_equal_to: 0 }, if: :update_loc_count`

 ## General
-- Created a `user_id` column with the intention of future user auth features.
+- Created a `user_id` column with the intention of future admin/user authentication and features.

 ## RSpec Tests
 - Opted for `shoulda-matchers` gem, which allows one-line tests with more detailed errors.